jsa-aerial/saite/README.md

 The `TLBL` value is an example of a substitution key which is a [function](https://github.com/jsa-aerial/hanami#function-values-for-substitution-keys).
 Such functions are passed the current substitution map as an argument during recursive transformation.
 So, in this case, the current tab will get a label that is the capitalized string of the `:TID` value.
 The `:TOPTS` provides a way of describing the layout of independent visualizations.
 Visualizations that are _independent_ are those that are separate VGL/VG renderings.
 So, they constitute different/independent VGL/VG specifications.

-All of these values can be changed, either via an explicit call to [hc/add-defaults](https://github.com/jsa-aerial/hanami#templates-and-substitution-keys) or implicitly per visualization by supplying them to the [hc/xform](https://github.com/jsa-aerial/hanami#templates-and-substitution-keys) function.
+All of these values can be changed, either via a call to [hc/update-defaults](https://github.com/jsa-aerial/hanami#templates-and-substitution-keys) or per visualization by explicitly supplying them to the [hc/xform](https://github.com/jsa-aerial/hanami#templates-and-substitution-keys) function.
 For example, in the following, we specify a new tab `:dists`.
 The tab label will automatically be set to "Dists" (you could override this with an explicit `:TLBL` k/v):

 ```Clojure
 (->>